GabrielSlima/blog/articles/clean-code-clean-classes.md

 <div style="text-align: left;">
     <p>
         If you read the article about the difference between <a href="https://gabrielslima.github.io/blog/post.html?id=10" target="blank">Objects and Data Structures</a>
-        or if you already have experience writting OOP code you know that Objects are like "mini programs" that composes an application and that Classes are the templates for creating those objects.
+        or if you already have experience writting OOP code you know that Objects are like "mini programs" that composes an application.
+And that Classes are the templates for creating those objects.
     </p>
     <p>
         So far, if you've read the last articles, you know how to create <b>clean and meaningful functions</b>.
-But how can we create clean and meaningful classes?
+But how can we create <strong>clean and meaningful classes</strong>?
     </p>
     <p>
         Welcome to the PewdiePie's favourite blog about Software Engineering and today